THUNER-project/THUNER/docs/source/tutorials/gridrad.rst

     name: <class 'str'>, Name of the dataset.
     start: str | numpy.datetime64, Tracking start time.
     end: str | numpy.datetime64, Tracking end time.
     fields: list[str] | None, List of dataset fields, i.e. variables, to use.
 Fields should be given using their thuner, i.e. CF-Conventions, names, e.g. 'reflectivity'.
-    parent_remote: str | None, Data parent directory on remote storage.
+    parent_remote: str | None, Parent directory of the dataset on remote storage.
-    parent_local: str | pathlib.Path | None, Data parent directory on local storage.
+    parent_local: str | pathlib.Path | None, Parent directory of the dataset on local storage.
-    converted_options: <class 'thuner.utils.ConvertedOptions'>, Options for converted data.
+    converted_options: <class 'thuner.utils.ConvertedOptions'>, Options for saving and loading converted data.
-    filepaths: list[str] | dict, List of filepaths to used for tracking.
+    filepaths: list[str] | dict, List of filepaths for the dataset.
     attempt_download: <class 'bool'>, Whether to attempt to download the data.
     deque_length: <class 'int'>, Number of current/previous grids from this dataset to keep in memory.
-        Most tracking algorithms require at least two current/previous grids.
+Most tracking algorithms require a 'next' grid, 'current' grid, and at least two previous grids.
+    use: typing.Literal['track', 'tag', 'both'], Whether this dataset will be used for tagging, tracking or both.
+    start_buffer: <class 'int'>, Minutes before interval start time to include.
+Useful for tagging when one wants to record pre-storm ambient profiles.
     ...

 We will also create dataset options for ERA5 single-level and